 The Spaceport Improvement Program provides funding and technical support to Space Florida for aerospace transportation-related capital improvements.
 Priorities are based on the Florida Spaceport System Plan, which reflects a sustainability framework consisting of goals and objectives to guide public and private investment into Florida's emerging and growing aerospace sector.
-Like other transportation modes, such as aviation and transit, FDOT encourages spaceports to use Spaceport Improvement Program funds for projects that ensure the facility's financial sustainability.
-This includes placing a priority on funding space infrastructure projects that generate revenue and greater Return On Investment that allows resources to be reinvested into spaceport infrastructure.
-FDOT and Space Florida have determined that it is necessary to require and satisfy Return on Investment (ROI) and state benefit requirements to ensure the sustainability of the program.
-Sustainable infrastructure enables sound economic development, job creation and the purchase of local goods and services to enhance quality of life for citizens, increase positive impacts (benefits), helps protect our vital natural resources and environment, and promotes a more effective and efficient use of public financial resources.
+Like other transportation modes such as aviation and transit, FDOT encourages Spaceports to use SIP funds for projects that ensure a facility's financial sustainability.
+This includes placing a priority on funding space infrastructure projects used by multiple aerospace partners and generate revenue.
+FDOT and Space Florida have determined it necessary to require and satisfy Return on Investment (ROI) and state benefit requirements to ensure the sustainability of the program.
+Sustainable infrastructure enables sound economic development, job creation, purchase of local goods and services to enhance local quality of life, increase positive impacts (benefits), help protect vital natural resources and environment, and promote a more effective and efficient use of public financial resources.